Bachelor Of Education (Honours)

 B. an appropriate Bachelors degree (e.g. BSc) with a recognised teaching qualification (e.g. PGCE), or

-2. Normally two years' classroom experience or equivalent work in an educational context is required.
+2. Two years' classroom experience or equivalent work in an educational context is advantageous.

-3. Applicants should have at least two years' undergraduate study in the specialist field of their chosen degree, if the specialism is a school subject, e.g. Science.
+3. Applicants should have at least two years of undergraduate study in the specialist field of their chosen degree if the specialism is a school subject, e.g. Science.
+In the case of Primary Education, ICT Education, or Education Leadership & Management, the applicant should have a relevant teaching qualification with appropriate experience.

-4. Applicants are required to write a placement test as part of the application process.
+4. Applicants may be required to write an application assessment test as part of the application process.

-BEd Honours candidates are required to have access to a laptop or computer and a stable internet connection.
+BEd Honours candidates must have access to a laptop or computer and a stable internet connection.

 In all cases, the previous academic record is taken into consideration.